Dirty Great Volvos: Part one – which deals with a mid-seventies international affair.

 When Henry Ford II came to town, he got noticed.
 And when he showed up in Sweden with his entourage of executives to have a look-see at how they made cars in Gothenburg, he, along with his Yankee-Iron cavalcade, caused quite a stir, enough to inspire a new Volvo.

-Quiet and unassuming by day, the 262C saw the distinctly suburban 200-Series loosen its tie and show a slightly darker side to its personality.
+Quiet and unassuming by day, the 262C saw the distinctly suburban 200-Series loosen its collar and show a slightly darker side to its personality.

 Loved by owners, derided by the UK motoring press, the 200-series Volvo seemed even by mid-Seventies standards, something of an anachronism.
 Its upright and uncompromising appearance made few concessions to fashion, majoring on values of practicality, durability, comfort and occupant safety.
-Not that this prevented it from becoming a firm favourite and the model that Continue reading “Something Wicked This Way Comes”
+Not that this prevented it from becoming a firm favourite and the model that cemented the Swedish carmaker’s reputation for solidly respectable middle-class transportation.

 I imagine all that welding and pressing made it unimaginably strong at the very least.
 There is a sharp groove at the base of the C-pillar and furthermore another join up at the top of the C-pillar.
 This triangular patch is held on with a screw.
 Note the window has four rounded corners and is not bonded into place.